turingschool/front-end-curriculum/projects/trapper-keeper.md

     * ie. If that note has 5 list items, those 5 list items should be populated in the form.
   * A form should be saved when the user clicks the save button.

 This workflow should look similar to this recording from Google Keep:

 ![Google Keep Workflow](/assets/images/google-keep.gif)

+Note that you don't need all of the bells and whistles from the gif. *Only*, the features specified above.

 ### Backend